Warning: technical jargon ahead

 The mechanisms for the warming are distinctly different:

-The magnitude of the responses appeared astoundingly large at 10 degrees C. We later realized that the magnitude is limited by the initial and maximum available temperatures.
+- The magnitude of some responses appeared astoundingly large at 10 degrees C. We later realized that the magnitude is limited by the initial and maximum available temperatures.
+In this example, the hands were already warm at nearly their maximum temperatures.

 A caution for a diagnostic stellate ganglion block (SGB)